Michael Pfleger: Chuck's Gun Shop campaign

-Armed bodyguards
+Unlicensed armed bodyguard

-Pfleger always travels with armed bodyguards when participating in protests.
-In 2014 Father Pfleger was criticized for attending an anti-gun rally while being protected by 3 or more armed bodyguards.
-On May 27, 2018 a member of his security detail was arrested outside St. Sabina when officers noticed him brandishing a pistol.
-Upon investigation, the officers discovered that the bodyguard, Eugene Hale, did not possess a Concealed Carry License and was not legally licensed to carry a weapon in public or even own a weapon due to not possessing a Firearm Owner Identification Card (FOID).
+On May 27, 2018, Eugene Hale, a member of Pfleger's security detail was arrested outside St. Sabina when officers noticed him brandishing a pistol.
+Upon investigation, the officers discovered that Hale did not possess a concealed carry license and was not legally licensed to carry a weapon in public nor to own the weapon as he did not possess Firearm Owner's Identification (FOID).

 Controversy during 2008 presidential election

-On May 25, 2008, Pfleger gave a sermon at Trinity United Church of Christ, then Presidential candidate Barack Obama's church, where he made controversial statements concerning Senator Hillary Clinton, Obama's opponent for the Democratic Party nomination.
+On May 25, 2008, Pfleger gave a sermon at Trinity United Church of Christ, then presidential candidate Barack Obama's church, where he made controversial statements concerning Senator Hillary Clinton, Obama's opponent for the Democratic Party nomination.

 Pfleger said, "I really believe that she just always thought, 'This is mine.
 I'm Bill's wife.
 I'm white, and this is mine.
 I just gotta get up and step into the plate.'
 Then out of nowhere came, 'Hey, I'm Barack Obama,' and she said, 'Oh, damn!
 Where did you come from?
 I'm white!
 I'm entitled!
 There's a black man stealing my show!'"
 He then pretended to wipe tears from his face, a reference to Clinton's emotional speech before the New Hampshire primary, and added, "She wasn't the only one crying.
 There was a whole lot of white people crying."

 After hearing about Pfleger's remarks, Obama said he was "deeply disappointed in Pfleger's divisive, backward-looking rhetoric".
 Pfleger later released a statement through St. Sabina that read, "I regret the words I chose Sunday.
 These words are inconsistent with Sen. Obama's life and message, and I am deeply sorry if they offended Sen. Clinton or anyone else who saw them."

 On May 31, 2008, Obama resigned his membership in Trinity Church, saying that his campaign had caused the church to receive excessive media attention.
 On June 1, 2008, Pfleger released a longer apology to the St. Sabina parish regarding the incident and its aftermath.

 On June 3, 2008, Cardinal George asked Pfleger to take a disciplinary leave of absence from St. Sabina.
 George said in a statement, "I have asked Father Michael Pfleger, Pastor of St. Sabina's Parish, to step back from his obligations there and take leave for a couple of weeks from his pastoral duties, effective today.
 Fr.
 Pfleger does not believe this to be the right step at this time.
 While respecting his disagreement, I have nevertheless asked him to use this opportunity to reflect on his recent statements and actions in the light of the Church's regulations for all Catholic priests.
 I hope that this period will also be a time away from the public spotlight and for rest and attention to family concerns."
 Pfleger resumed his parish duties on June 16, 2008.